Equipment for Phonescoping

 Serious optics: the spotting scope

 If you're phone scoping, you're going to be using a tiny pinhole camera on your phone.
 So you need some serious optics to zoom in close to your subject and funnel as much light as possible onto that miniature camera sensor.
 That's where your spotting scope comes in.
 If you're a reasonably serious birder you've probably already got one - and that's one of the real advantages of phonescoping - it simply re-purposes most of the kit you already own.
 Almost any scope will be functional, but a modern spotting scope with a decent eyepiece will do the best job.
 Older scopes tend to have small eyepieces that don't match well with a phone camera.
 Light gathering is the name of the game, so having a good sized objective lens will also help considerably.
-I've had good results with a mid range Opticron scope, but I now use a Swarovski ATX95 which combines pretty stunning optics with a huge objective lens for some top-end phonescoping.
+For many years I used a Swarovski ATX95 which did a good job.
+More recently I heard about the amazing scopes produced by Kowa.
+I was very close to buying one, when a chance conversation led me to become an ambassador for the company.
+My first experiences with Kowa kit I now have access to have blown me away, and you can read more about that in a blog post "Downsizing your phonescoping with a travel scope.
+What's the catch?".

 A solid foundation - the tripod